dharnesh-cpu/calculator/README.md

-I this Repo I've created working calculat model using HTML,CSS and Java Script
+In this Repo I've created working calculat model using HTML,CSS and Java Script